fwum/fwum/bugs.md

-- Identical values with different addresses are not equal to the hashmap
+- Structs are placed in the C file twice